-About five years ago I was performing my 90 minute show.
+Back around 2010 I was performing my 90 minute theater show.
 I flew in for the gig and all my props fit in my carryon bag.
-One of audience members was an amateur magician who told me a few months earlier he had done some magic for the group.
+One of audience members was an amateur magician who told me a few minutes for the show he had done some magic for the group.
 He was gracious and affable.
 We were chatting before the show.
 I asked him, “What kind of magic do you do?”

 He replied, “Card sword.
 Zig Zag.”

 I do my show.
 It goes very well.
-It was one of those nights where the planets aligned and the jokes clicked extra strong and the ovations were loud and standing.
 I chat with the amateur magician after the show.
 He was gracious and complimentary.
 He looks at my prop bag, shakes his head, and says, “You killed.
 Ninety minutes out of that bag.
 Wow.”

 Not knowing exactly what to say, I just shrugged my shoulders and said, “Well, I have been doing this a while.”